OpenUnison/openunison.github.io/docs/documentation/custom-sso.md

     uri: /auth/idp/argocd
 ```

-Here's the explination of each part of this configuration:
+Here's the explanation of each part of this configuration:

 | Lines | Description |
 | ----- | ----------- |